KosinskiLab/pyTME/doc/quickstart/matching/particle_picking.rst

 Instead, processing before tomogram reconstruction, such as tilt-series alignment and CTF correction should be prioritized.
 To demonstrate the utility of CTF correction, we use a tomogram from that was CTF corrected using IMOD's phase-flip (`source <https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/TLGJCM>`_).

-Shown below is the raw data on the left, baseline scores in the middle, and sores using a CTF-corrected template on the right, which reproduces the results from Chaillet et al. [2]_.
+Shown below is the raw data on the left, baseline scores in the middle, and on the right using a CTF-corrected template on the right, which reproduces the results from Chaillet et al. [2]_.

 .. image:: ../../_static/quickstart/picking_ctf_tomogram.png